 Beneficiaries might want to file a trust petition to take action in the trust’s best interest or challenge how the trust assets are being managed.
 They could also raise objections to petitions that others have put forward.
 Additionally, beneficiaries may pursue the removal of a trustee by way of a petition.
 RMO works with beneficiaries to draft and file petitions that fulfill legal requirements, as well as provide representation in any potential disputes.

 Trustees may file a trust petition to ensure any actions they take are approved by the court.
-Trustees may determine it is in their best interest to resign from their role, and a may be their ticket to resignation.
+Trustees may determine it is in their best interest to resign from their role, and that may be their ticket to resignation.
 Our lawyers at RMO can help trustees determine whether these actions have appropriate legal standing and provide support in the preparation and filing process.

 Individuals who establish a trust may seek the support of a trust petition attorney to modify a trust’s terms, clarify any areas of ambiguity, or seek the resolution of disputes surrounding the trust’s administration.
 Our attorneys support trustors and settlors in drafting trust petitions to make any necessary changes and ensure their intentions are clear.